fable-compiler/Fable.Python/docs/_sources/dotnet/numbers.md

 # Numeric types

-In Fable, we use F# numeric types, which are all translated to JS Number (64-bit floating type) at the exception of `int64`, `uint64`, `bigint` and `decimal`.
+In Fable, we use F# numeric types, which are all translated to Python integers at the exception of `float`, `double`, and `decimal`.

-Fable numbers are very nearly compatible with .NET semantics, but translating into Javascript types has consequences:
+Fable numbers are very nearly compatible with .NET semantics, but translating into Python types has consequences:

 * (non-standard) All floating point numbers are implemented as 64 bit (`double`).
 This makes `float32` numbers more accurate than expected.
 * (non-standard) Arithmetic integers of 32 bits or less are implemented with different truncation from that expected, as whole numbers embedded within `double`.